Critical historical timeline of the Jewish people from the promised land to the nation of Israel today

 Mark Twain describes Israel as desolate

 Mark Twain visited the Holy Land in 1867.
 He described Israel as nothing.
 It was utterly desolate, dry, and burnt.
 But when God says something, He fulfills it.
 The Prophet Isaiah (27:6) prophesized Jacob (Israel) to blossom and sprout.
 It will fill the whole world with fruit.

 Today, Israel is the “fruit basket of Europe.”
 Among other things that have already been fulfilled, Israel continues to experience God’s divine protection.

 1917: Balfour Declaration

 In 1917, The Balfour Declaration of the British government supported the return of the Jews to their homeland.
-It resulted in the displacements of people living in the area known as Palestine.
+It resulted in displaced people living in the area known as Palestine.

-However, very few Jews supported the return until WW2, when they’ve had enough of the antisemitism in Europe.
-The holocaust was the unintended part of fulfilling the prophecy of the return of God’s people to Israel.
+However, very few Jews supported the return until WW2, when they had had enough of the antisemitism in Europe.
+The Holocaust was the unintended part of fulfilling the prophecy of the return of God’s people to Israel.

 Wrong use of Palestine to describe ancient Philistines

 The issue of “land grabbing’ Israel is misconstrued, even by secular historians and mainstream media who cleverly associate Palestine with ancient Philistia.
 They refuse to accept the Bible as a historical record and insist Israel has no place in the middle east.

-- The word Palestine (or Palestinian) was first used by the British to refer to “Mandatory Palestine” in the early 20th century.
+- The British first used the word Palestine (or Palestinian) to refer to “Mandatory Palestine” in the early 20th century.

-- Palestine was a territory from the former Ottoman Empire (1898–1914).
+- Palestine was a territory of the former Ottoman Empire (1898–1914).
 It has no relationship with the Arabs.
 [Origins of Palestine]

 - It is wrong to attribute Palestinians to describe the ancient Philistines (inhabitants of the northeast of Egypt).

-- Palestines have NO connection ethincially, linquistically, or historically with Arabia.
+- Palestine has NO connection ethnically, linguistically, or historically with Arabia.

 - Philistines were Aegean people, and it is wrong to refer to them as today’s Palestinians.
 [Jewish Library]